p-lambda/wilds/README.md

 1. Data loaders that automatically handle data downloading, processing, and splitting, and
 2. Dataset evaluators that standardize model evaluation for each dataset.

-In addition, the example scripts contain default models, schedulers, and complete training/evaluation code.
+In addition, the example scripts contain default models, optimizers, schedulers, and training/evaluation code.
 New algorithms can be easily added and run on all of the WILDS datasets.

 For more information, please read our papers ([1](https://arxiv.org/abs/2012.07421), [2](https://arxiv.org/abs/2112.05090)) or visit [our website](https://wilds.stanford.edu).
 For questions and feedback, please post on the [discussion board](https://github.com/p-lambda/wilds/discussions).